These Guardians will spawn in a line that leads you towards your first raid boss - Vale Guardian.

 This bright green moving part will start at the outer rim of and shrink towards the centre of the AoE, which takes ~5 seconds.
 Once it has disappeared the mechanic will trigger and all squad members will take a huge amount of damage, ~80% of their health.

 Blue Pylon Power is a buff that can be stripped by any boon denial skills.
-The most common form of boon removal will a Support Chronomancer using or . , the final skill in the Sword auto attack chain, removes a boon from your foe.
+The most common form of boon removal is a Power Boon Chronomancer using or . , the final skill in the Sword auto attack chain, removes a boon from your foe.
 The clone from will carry out the same auto attack chain.

 and are still in effect.